FOR IMMEDIATE RELEASE

 - First Impressions, a VR game that teaches conflict resolution from North Carolina State University.
 Participants learn to respond to a cross-cultural incident in a business situation, part of a course aimed at developing global management and leadership skills.

 Winners will be given a chance to attend this summer’s Serious Play Conference Events and display their games.
-This year conferences will be held at George Mason University July 10-12, 2018 and University at Buffalo July 17-19.
-For more information, go to www.seriousplay-dc.com and to www.seriousplay-ny.com
+This year conferences will be held at University of Central Florida July 10-12, 2018 and University at Buffalo July 17-19.
+For more information, go to www.seriousplay-dc.com and to www.seriousplay-montreal.com

 310 721 9083